carbon-language/carbon-lang/docs/design/README.md

 This defines a `Point` class type with two integer data members `x` and `y` and two methods `Distance` and `Offset`:

--   Methods are defined as functions with a `me` parameter inside square brackets `[`...`]` before the regular explicit parameter list in parens `(`...`)`.
+-   Methods are defined as class functions with a `me` parameter inside square brackets `[`...`]` before the regular explicit parameter list in parens `(`...`)`.
 -   Methods are called using using the member syntax, `origin.Distance(`...`)`